yixiaosz/yixiaosz-study-notes/README.md

 ### 2025

 - [Robotics] Modern Robotics
+    - In progress.
+    - Self-guided Robotics fundamental.
-- [Coding] Python for Everyone Coursera
+- [Coding] Python for Everyone
+    - Completed.
+    - Refresher for my Python knowledge.

 ### 2024

-- [German] GRMN2001 Intermediate German class notes
+- [Language] GRMN2001 Intermediate German
+    - Completed.
+    - Class notes at Gatech.

 ### 2022

-- [Reading] Symbol of Eternity: The Art of Landscape Painting in China
+- [Art] Symbol of Eternity: The Art of Landscape Painting in China
+    - Completed.
+    - In Mandarin Chinese.
+    - Self-study notes.